-Each year my one-and-only aunt spent the weeks before Christmas making cookies to give as gifts to family and friends.
+Each year my one-and-only aunt spent the weeks before Christmas making mountains of cookies to give as gifts to family and friends.

 After she passed away, I was given her large cookbook collection.
 I've shared some of them with my daughters and daughter-in-law, but I kept the red half-size looseleaf notebook that holds my aunt's cookie recipes.